juliakloiber/superrr/_posts/superrr-lab-blog/2024-08-02-Vision-scenarios.md

 <p>
 Several methods can link to this stage of the workshop.
-One can, for example, use the “News from the Future”  method for participants to further flesh out their vision scenario, writing a newspaper article on how this future came into being.
+One can, for example, use the <a href="https://superrr.net/assets/downloads/Vision Scenarios_Step-by-step guide.pdf">News from the Future</a> method for participants to further flesh out their vision scenario, writing a newspaper article on how this future came into being.
 Another can use the results of the backcasting to feed into more granular strategy processes looking at the next ten years.
 </p>